 ii.
 Their dismay was a preview, a prophecy of what will happen when the Jewish people again see Jesus and see Him for who He is: And I will pour on the house of David and on the inhabitants of Jerusalem the Spirit of grace and supplication; then they will look on Me whom they pierced.
 Yes, they will mourn for Him as one mourns for his only son, and grieve for Him as one grieves for a firstborn (Zechariah 12:10).

 And Joseph said to his brothers, “Please come near to me.”
 So they came near.
 Then he said: “I am Joseph your brother, whom you sold into Egypt.
 But now, do not therefore be grieved or angry with yourselves because you sold me here; for God sent me before you to preserve life.
 For these two years the famine has been in the land, and there are still five years in which there will be neither plowing nor harvesting.
 And God sent me before you to preserve a posterity for you in the earth, and to save your lives by a great deliverance.
 So now it was not you who sent me here, but God; and He has made me a father to Pharaoh, and lord of all his house, and a ruler throughout all the land of Egypt.

 i.
 When we are sinned against, we are tempted to fail in one or both of these areas.
-We are tempted to pretend that the offending party you never did it, or we are tempted to fail to see the over-arching hand of God in every circumstance.
+We are tempted to pretend that the offending party never did it, or we are tempted to ignore the over-arching hand of God in every circumstance.

 i.
 If this family did not go into Egypt, then they would assimilate among the pagan tribes of Canaan and cease to become a distinctive people.
 God had to put them in a place where they could grow, yet remain a distinctive nation.

-c.
+d.
 So now it was not you who sent me here, but God: Joseph realized God ruled his life, not good men, not evil men, not circumstances, or fate.
-God was in control, and because God was in control all things worked together for good.
+God was in control, and because God was in control, all things worked together for good.

 B. Joseph sends his brothers home.